runtimeverification/k/k-distribution/tutorial/README.md

-Urbana-Champaign, USA (the FSL group, led by professor Grigore Rosu), the University Alexandru Ioan Cuza, Iasi, Romania (the FMSE group, led by professor Dorel Lucanu), and the University of Bucharest, Romania (professor Traian Florin Serbanuta), of developers from [Runtime Verification, Inc.](https://runtimeverification.com), as well as of several individual enthusiasts.
+Urbana-Champaign, USA (the FSL group, led by professor Grigore Rosu), the University Alexandru Ioan Cuza, Iasi, Romania (the FMSE group, led by professor Dorel Lucanu), and the University of Bucharest, Romania (professor Traian Florin Serbanuta), developers from [Runtime Verification, Inc.](https://runtimeverification.com), and several individual enthusiasts.
 A current list of the people involved in the project and their specific roles can be accessed from <http://kframework.org>.